mattledevs/Exchange_Rate_API_Team2/README.md

 Push your changes (if necessary): If you want to push the updated working branch back to the remote repository, you can do so with:

 git push origin your-working-branch

+## How to add a new branch (From ingrid-working)

+To create a new working branch in Git, follow these steps:

+Open your terminal: Make sure you have your terminal open and navigate to your project directory using the cd command.

+Ensure you are on the main branch (or the branch you want to base your new branch on): It's a good practice to create a new branch from the latest version of the main branch.
+Switch to the main branch using:

+git checkout main
+Or, if you're using a newer version of Git:

+git switch main
+Fetch the latest changes (optional but recommended): Before creating a new branch, you may want to ensure you have the latest updates.
+You can do this by fetching the latest changes:

+git fetch origin
+Then, pull the latest changes into your local main branch:

+git pull origin main
+Create and switch to the new branch: Now, you can create a new branch and switch to it in one command using:

+git checkout -b new-branch-name
+Or, if you're using a newer version of Git:

+git switch -b new-branch-name
+Replace new-branch-name with the desired name for your new branch.

+Verify that you are on the new branch: You can verify that you have successfully switched to the new branch by running:

+git branch
+This will list all branches, and the current branch will have an asterisk (*) next to it.